psyplot/psyplot-gui/docs/index.rst

 GNU LGPL-3.0 license for more details.

-You should have received a copy of the GNU LGPL-3.0 license along with the program.
-If not, see <https://www.gnu.org/licenses/>.
+You should have received a copy of the GNU LGPL-3.0 license along with this program.
+If not, see https://www.gnu.org/licenses/.

 Indices and tables